 Beyond Automation: Machine Learning-Based Systems and Human Behavior in the Personalization Economy

 Legal scholarship needs a conceptual foundation to address urgent questions about how personalization, driven by machine learning-based decision-making, affects liberty and other liberal democratic values.
-This article draws from surveillance theory and develops that foundation.
-It constructs a novel approach to examine the normative and constitutional implications of machine learning-based decision systems and ubiquitous personalization.
-The article builds on the concepts of panopticism and the surveillance assemblage to analyze how corporate machine learning-based decision-making affects the lives of individuals and transforms society.
-It is the first to develop an account of how ubiquitous personalization influences human agency and behavior.
-The article describes how machine learning-based decision systems amplify corporate power.
-It provides theoretical support for what Jack Balkin calls “normalization (or regimentation)”–the idea that algorithmic evaluations and decisions will govern human behavior.
-The article shows that existing legal responses focusing on rights, explainability, and transparency fail to prevent the already fragile balance of power between individuals and corporations from tipping in corporations’ interest.
-It argues that legal scholarship, to adequately respond to machine learning-based decision-making, must overcome its individualistic focus and engage in a debate on the legitimacy of corporate surveillance.
+Drawing on surveillance theory, this article develops that foundation and examines the normative and constitutional implications of ubiquitous personalization.
+The article builds on the concepts of panopticism and the surveillance assemblage to analyze how machine learning-based decision-making amplifies corporate power and governs human behavior.
+It argues that existing legal responses, focusing on rights, explainability and transparency, fail to prevent the already fragile balance of power between individuals and corporations from tipping in corporations’ interest.
+To adequately respond to machine learning-based decision-making, legal scholarship must overcome its individualistic focus and engage in a debate on the legitimacy of corporate surveillance.

 Suggested Citation: Suggested Citation